 10. Will the benefits of the proposed land use/development outweigh the negative impacts of it?
 YES √ NO Please explain Internationally production of cattle has increased significantly over the past few years in line with increased consumer demands for production of cattle and expectations are that consumer demand will continue to increase.
 Due to overcrowding of present facilities, lack of additional facilities and therefore the potential for increased biological risk, suppliers have embarked on a process of establishing new facilities in order to overcome these problems and ensure the long-term sustainability and viability of the industry.
 The socio-economic value of the project will indirectly have a positive impact on the immediate area as well as cater for the increasing demand for cattle products in Free State and nationally.
-At least 20 temporary employment opportunities will be created during the development and construction phase.
-At least 30 people will be permanently employed during the operational phase of the activity.
+At least 8 temporary employment opportunities will be created during the development and construction phase.
+At least 6 people will be permanently employed during the operational phase of the activity.
 Contractors are employed during the construction phase and additional employment opportunities are therefore created.
 11. Will the proposed land use/development set a precedent for similar activities in the area (local municipality)?
 YES NO √ Please explain 12.
 Will any person's rights be negatively affected by the proposed activity/ies?
 YES NO √ Please explain 13.
 Will the proposed activity/ies compromise the "urban edge" as defined by the local municipality?
 YES NO √ Please explain 14.
 Will the proposed activity/ies contribute to any of the 17 Strategic Integrated Projects (SIPS)?
 YES NO √ Please explain

-15. What will the benefits be to society in general and to the local communities?
-Please explain Internationally production of cattle has increased significantly over the past few years in line with increased consumer demands for production of cattle and expectations are that consu imer demand will continue to increase.
-Due to overcrowding of present facilities, lack of additional facilities cilities and therefore the potential for increased biological risk, suppliers have embarked on a pro cess of establishing new facilities in order to overcome these problems and ensure the long-te sustainability and viability of the industry.
-The socio-economic value of the project will a positive impact on the immediate area as well as cater for the increasing demand fo • in Free State and nationally.
-At least 20 temporary employment opportunities will be c - the development and construction phase.
-At least 30 people will be permanently employerational phase of the activity.
-Contractors are employed during the construction ph additional employment opportunities are therefore created.
+15. What will the benefits be to society in general and to the local Please explain communities?
+Internationally production of cattle has increased significantly over the past few years in line with increased consumer demands for production of cattle and expectations are that consumer demand will continue to increase.
+Due to overcrowding of present facilities, lack of additional facilities and therefore the potential for increased biological risk, suppliers have embarked on a process of establishing new facilities in order to overcome these problems and ensure the long-term sustainability and viability of the industry.
+The socio-economic value of the project will indirectly have a positive impact on the immediate area as well as cater for the increasing demand for cattle products in Free State and nationally.
+At least 8 temporary employment opportunities will be created during the development and construction phase.
+At least 6 people will be permanently employed during the operational phase of the activity.
+Contractors are employed during the construction phase and additional employment opportunities are therefore created.
 16. Any other need and desirability considerations related to the proposed Please explain activity?
-17. How does the project fit into the National Development Plan for 2030?
-Please explain The project will contribute positively to the following categories identified in the NDP: Economy and employment Economic infrastructure Inclusive rural economy 18.
-Please describe how the general objectives of Integrated Environmental M set out in section 23 of NEMA have been taken into account. lanagement as During the Basic Assessment process all positive and negative impacts were thore ughly assessed and described.
-Mitigation measures have been proposed where applicable and writte en into the EMPr for the activity.
-The activity will only go ahead in adherence with the EMPr. ut in eastion 0 19.
-Please describe how the principles of environmental management as set of NEMA have been taken into account. but in section 2 The proposed development will be socially, environmentally and economically su stainable.
-It wil
+Please explain 17.
+How does the project fit into the National Development Plan for 2030?
+The project will contribute positively to the following categories identified in the NDP: Economy and employment Economic infrastructure Inclusive rural economy

+18. Please describe how the general objectives of Integrated Environmental Management as set out in section 23 of NEMA have been taken into account.

+During the Basic Assessment process all positive and negative impacts were thoroughly assessed and described.
+Mitigation measures have been proposed where applicable and written into the EMPr for the activity.
+The activity will only go ahead in adherence with the EMPr.

+19. Please describe how the principles of environmental management as set out in section 2 of NEMA have been taken into account.